Darxo/Hardened/README.md

 ## Combat General

+- Most tactical maps now take the shape of a hexagon, rather than that of a rectangle
 - Fleeing characters no longer count for surround bonus
 - Low Morale no longer reduces the Resolve of the character
 - Every Defender of a fortified Location which was fortified now gets a new **Defenders Advantage** effect for that fight, which grants +2 Vision and +10 Resolve
-- **Encumbrance** no longer lowers the fatigue recovery.
-It now only adds 1 fatigue per tile travelled per encumbrance level.
-It no longer requires a minimum armor weight of 20
 - **Wait** now debuffs the actual Initiative by 25% until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%